Hong Kong ends mask mandate after 945 days

 Other Covid curbs in Hong Kong included strict quarantine rules, limitations on the number of people gathering in public places, as well as restricting visitors in nursing homes.

 Most of these curbs were rolled back at the end of last year.
+But some remain - primary and secondary school students still need to test daily for Covid, although some reports say this measure could be lifted later this month.

-Some residents and business owners have said these tough rules damaged Hong Kong's economy and international standing.
+Many residents and business owners have said such tough rules damaged Hong Kong's economy and international standing.
 The city's gross domestic product fell by 3.5% last year.

-In a bid to woo foreign visitors, Hong Kong in recent weeks announced plans to give away half a million air tickets - starting on Wednesday.
+In a bid to woo foreign visitors, the Hong Kong government has announced plans to give away half a million air tickets - beginning on Wednesday.

-Masks are still worn in some parts of Asia.
+Masks are still worn in several countries in Asia.
 In South Korea, for instance, they are still required on public transportation, as well as in hospitals and pharmacies.

 The Japanese government has said it will ease mask-wearing guidelines on 13 March, recommending masks only on trains and buses during rush hour, or where public transportation is particularly congested.
 Masks have never been mandatory in Japan, but most people have been wearing them.